pedmiston/exercism-problems/docs/methods.md

 ### Installing the R package manually

-After running `python problems.py --all`, run the following R scripts to compile the csvs to rda files, and to install the package locally.
+After running `python -m exercism --all`, run the following R scripts to compile the csvs to rda files, and to install the package locally.